Carla Calimani Yoga

 I like to think of our yoga practice space as an achievement-free zone, in which we are not preoccupied with getting into impressive complicated shapes, but simply exploring the interconnectedness between our mind, body and breath.

-I teach on Saturdays 9-10am at Jamyang Buddhist Centre, 43 Renfrew Road SE11 4NA (nearest tube Elephant and Castle, cost £10).
+I teach a group class Saturday 9-10am at Jamyang Buddhist Centre, 43 Renfrew Road SE11 4NA (nearest tube Elephant and Castle, cost £10).
 I also offer one-to-one sessions in Central and South London.
-To book your place in a class, or if you have any other questions, please do get in touch.
+To book your place, or if you have any other questions, please do get in touch.